mouday/coding-tree/doc/python.md

 [Django REST framework](https://www.django-rest-framework.org/):  a powerful and flexible toolkit for building Web APIs.

 [SQLAlchemy](https://www.sqlalchemy.org/):the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

+[pip](https://pypi.python.org/pypi/pip/) is the package installer for Python.
+You can use pip to install packages from the Python Package Index and other indexes.

+[Gunicorn](https://gunicorn.org/) 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.

+[IPython](http://ipython.org/)Jupyter and the future of IPython

+[Working with Excel Files in Python](http://www.python-excel.org/): This site contains pointers to the best information available about working with Excel files in the Python programming language.

+[web.py](https://webpy.org/) is a web framework for Python that is as simple as it is powerful.

+[OpenCV](https://opencv.org/) (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.

+[PyYAML](http://pyyaml.org/) is a full-featured YAML framework for the Python programming language.

+[xlwt](https://pypi.org/project/xlwt/): This is a library for developers to use to generate spreadsheet files compatible with Microsoft Excel versions 95 to 2003.

+[Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/): This page provides 32 and 64-bit Windows binaries of many scientific open-source extension packages for the official CPython distribution of the Python programming language.
+A few binaries are available for the PyPy distribution.

 ## 爬虫